CloudChi/FX-Framework/Module Structure.md

 # FX Framework - Script Organization

-## Overview
+## Folder Overview
-- Each FX Framework file can have up to 5 types of Script folders
+Each FX Framework file can have up to 5 types of Script folders

   - File-level folders
     - Schedules folder
     - Import folder